-Whether you have convinced your children to practice the joyful minimalism of KonMari or if your house is now overrun by an onslaught of the latest unboxing toys, cleaning up is a skill that every child needs.
-Like most lessons we teach our children, helping kids clean up is often easier said than done.
-Before you pull out the black trash bag or threaten to take away electronics, try these techniques to get your kids to clean up.
+Whether you have convinced your children to practice the joyful minimalism of KonMari or if your house is just overrun toys, tidying up is a skill that every child needs.
+Like most lessons we teach our children, getting kids to help clean up is easier said than done.
+We talked to some local moms and asked them for their tried and tested tips.
+So, before you pull out the black trash bag or threaten to take away electronics, try these techniques to get your kids to clean up.

 Everything has a place.
 If you want your child to be able to clean up, they need to understand what that means.
 When everything has a place, it’s easier for a child to respond when you ask them to put it away.
 They know that “clean up” means to put the toys back in their places.
 Labeled baskets, a catch-all toy chest, open shelving, even upcycled diaper boxes are all great options for toy storage.
 End the constant flood of questions like, “Where does this go?
 What should I do with this?”